FoxFlicker/7d2d-soul-destruction/README.md

 - Hook into `perk books` or `progression` to offset Destruction decay
 - Integrate with in-game UI elements or quests for visibility

+## Install
+Drop in the mods folder.
+Turn your server's death penalty settings off.
+Or keep them on if you hate yourself and your friends.

 ---